 Effective September 1, 2000, the Fort Valley State University Department of Campus Police and Safety has implemented a two-tier citation system for parking violations and an Aggressive/Consistent Towing Program on campus.
 The Campus Police Officer will issue the FVSU Parking, Traffic and Code of Conduct Violation, Georgia Uniform Traffic Citation, Summons, Accusation/Warning and have vehicles towed at the owner’s expense.

-The FVSU Parking, Traffic and Code of Conduct Violation Citation can be paid at Carnegie Hall, Room 200, within 10 calendar days immediately following the date the citation was issued.
+The FVSU Parking, Traffic and Code of Conduct Violation Citation can be paid at Cashier's Office, located in the C.V.
+Troup Building, Room 231 within 10 calendar days immediately following the date the citation was issued.

 Failure To Pay Fine Will Result In: